-Each non-employee director who is newly elected or appointed to our Board is eligible to receive an initial grant of an option to purchase shares of our common stock at an exercise price equal to the closing price of our common stock on the date of grant.
+Each non-employee director who is newly elected or appointed to our Board is eligible to receive an initial grant of restricted stock unit awards and/or an option to purchase shares of our common stock at an exercise price equal to the closing price of our common stock on the date of grant.
 The amount and vesting schedule of such initial award is in the Board's discretion.